About UTeach

 Meet the UTeach CS Team

-Leslie received her Bachelor of Science in Computer Science from the University of Memphis and her Masters of Arts in Education from Union University.
-In Spring 2019, Leslie was awarded the NCWIT Regional Affiliate Educator of the Year for promoting women in STEM in the classroom.
+Leslie earned her B.S in Computer Science from the University of Memphis and her Master of Arts in Education at Union University.

-Marie Girardot, Recruitment and Partnership Specialist
+Recruitment and Partnership Specialist

 Marie Girardot is the Recruitment and Partnership Specialist for UTeach Computer Science.
 She leads recruitment initiatives, supports communications and marketing efforts, and provides individual guidance to educators seeking high-quality computer science curriculum, professional development, and ongoing support.